NREL/OpenStudio-user-documentation/docs/tutorials/creating_your_model.md

 ------

 ## Schedules
 To create and edit schedules in the OpenStudio application go to the schedules tab.
-Check out the [OpenStudio Application Interface](../reference/openstudio_application_interface.md) section for an overview of the interface.
+Check out the [OpenStudio Application Interface Guide](../reference/openstudio_application_interface.md) for an overview of the interface.

 ### Year Settings
 The Year Settings sub-tab lets you set the day of the week the simulation should start.
 Define using Calendar Year or First Day Of Year buttons and pull-downs.